 How to buy a new home before selling.
 Bridging finance explained.

 Many of your clients will need to sell their existing home to purchase a new one so it helps to understand their finance options.
-The sale of a property doesn't always align with the purchase of a new property so I often use a bridging loan to ease financial strain during the transition.
+The sale of a property doesn't always align with the purchase of a new property so I often recommend a bridging loan to ease financial strain during the transition.

 A bridging home loan, also referred to as a relocation home loan, bridges the financial gap between having to pay for a new property and receiving the proceeds from the sale of an existing one.
 Bridging loans can also provide finance to build a new home while the owner lives in their current home.